Skip to content

 Horizontal scaling

-The method for this will vary depending on your container orchestrator—see here for detailed instructions.
+The method for adding agent instances will vary depending on your container orchestrator—see here for detailed instructions:

 Cost implications